tModLoader/tModLoader/solutions/ReleaseExtras/README_Linux.txt

 2. Copy all of these files into that folder.

+3. Additionally, if you are updating from 0.10.1.5 or earlier, you'll need to delete "MP3Sharp.dll", "Ionic.Zip.Reduced.dll", and "Mono.Cecil.dll" from that folder.

 Manual Install Video Guide:
 If the above instructions still aren't clear enough, the manual install can be seen in these 2 quick videos:
 1. Find install location: https://gfycat.com/SelfreliantAssuredIsabellineshrike